 Describe how the named subrecipient is eligible for a subaward (e.g., is a nonprofit organization or unit of government).
 Alternatively, state ‘n/a’ or ‘not applicable’ if a subrecipient is not named.

-Failure to demonstrate compliance with these requirements in the application will result in rejection of the application.
-EPA staff may contact the applicant to clarify issues or obtain additional information before making a final determination of compliance and rejection of the application.
-Please see Section D. in the FY23 FAQs for additional guidance.
+Failure to provide the requested information will result in rejection of the application.
+EPA staff may contact the applicant to clarify issues or obtain additional information before making a final eligibility determination.
+If EPA determines that the process you completed to select a contractor was not compliant with the federal regulations in 2 CFR Part 200 and 2 CFR Part 1500 and your application is selected for funding, you will need to prepare and issue a new RFP/RFQ that is compliant with federal procurement regulations.
+Additionally, EPA may review the new RFP/RFQ and selection process to ensure compliance with fair and open competition requirements.
+Please see Section D. in the FY24 FAQs for additional guidance.

 SECTION IV. – APPLICATION SUBMISSION INFORMATION